-Tableau shrinks Seattle-area offices as owner Salesforce cuts costs
+Tableau sheds most Seattle-area offices, adding to regional office glut

 Salesforce has a 70,000-square-foot office space in downtown Bellevue, which is considered its second headquarters.

-Geekwire and other outlets reported in January that some Tableau employees were being cut as part of the announced reductions.
+GeekWire and other outlets reported in January that some Tableau employees were being cut as part of the announced reductions.
 Salesforce on Thursday didn’t respond to questions about Tableau layoffs and no record of layoffs was found in Washington’s layoff notification system.

 The subleasing of Tableau space comes at sensitive time for the Seattle area.